John Semmelink

 Herman Jan "John" Semmelink (December 17, 1938 – February 7, 1959) was an alpine ski racer from Canada.

+Personal life

 Born in Shanghai, China, he was the eldest son of Richard Herman Semmelink and Margaretha Catharina Visser of the Netherlands.
 His father had held positions at KLM and the Java-China-Japan Line.
 During World War II, the Semmelink family was interned in the Santo Tomas Internment Camp in Manila, Philippines.